Over My Head (Fleetwood Mac song): Recording

 The original rhythm track consisted of just vocals, drums and a Dobro.
 Other instruments were added later to embellish the song, including McVie's Vox Continental organ and an electric guitar.
 McVie said that the addition of these instruments helped to culminate "a really pleasant atmosphere".
 Buckingham used open D tuning on the studio version and also played a Fender Stratocaster with the same tuning for some early live performances.
-Rick Turner installed a Statocaster into the guitar, which boosted the signal of the instrument by several decibels.
+Rick Turner installed a Stratoblaster into the guitar, which boosted the signal of the instrument by several decibels.
 Buckingham also played some guitar harmonics during certain portions of the song.

 Different band members have provided varying accounts on when "Over My Head" was recorded.
 Buckingham said that they rehearsed the song on the first day of recording sessions while Christine McVie said that it was "the last track we kept."
 In a 2025 interview with the Library of Congress, Buckingham said that he was also responsible for reworking the song's bridge.

 The first night of rehearsal, we did [Christine's] "Over My Head" and I changed the bridge.
 It was too angular originally.
 It didn’t go from where the song begins and it was hard to come back to where it had to go.
 Christine was open to it; she saw that the song immediately improved.